guilt/NeuralinkCompression/README.md

 ## Feedback

 I did this exercise for fun.
-People should check out all the Hutter Prize algorithms to compress this wall of text, but in all likelyhood their current chips can't compress as fast to meet the latency challenges.
+People should check out all the Hutter Prize algorithms to compress this wall of lossless signals, but in all likelyhood their current chips can't compress as fast to meet the latency challenges.

 I think lossy compression might have a bright future if a good SNR value can be determined.